 John Lancaster Spalding Scholarship Information

-The John Lancaster Spalding Scholarship is an endowment fund established as a result of the Diocese of Peoria ROOTED IN FAITH Campaign and named in honor of Archbishop Spalding, the first Bishop of Peoria.
+The John Lancaster Spalding Scholarship is an endowment fund established with contributions from the Diocese of Peoria ROOTED IN FAITH Campaign and named in honor of Archbishop Spalding, the first Bishop of Peoria.
 If you would like to make a donation that would provide families the opportunity of a Catholic education for their children, click on the button to go to our online giving page.
+Scholarships of $730,000 were recently awarded for the 2022-2023 school year.

-Since recently enacted legislation in Illinois authorized a Tax Credit Scholarship Program to provide scholarships for Illinois students to attend non-public schools (grades K-12) in Illinois, you are encouraged to apply for that assistance as soon as the application process opens on January 31, 2018.
+Tuition assistance other than the Spalding Scholarship is also available.
+The Invest in Kids Act in Illinois authorized a Tax Credit Scholarship Program to provide scholarships for Illinois students to attend non-public schools (grades K-12) in Illinois.
+You are encouraged to apply for that assistance as soon as the application process opens.
 Learn more!

 John Lancaster Spalding Scholarship Fund